auxoncorp/ferros/README.md

 `ferros` solves these problems by tracking capabilities with a smart pointer type, `Cap`.

-`Cap` pointers are parameterized at the type level by the exact kernel object they point at, as well as by whether the pointer is valid in the local execution context (or in the context of a child process); e.g. `Cap<Endpoint, Local>` , `Cap<Notification, Child>`
+`Cap` pointers are parameterized at the type level by the kernel object kind they point at, as well as by whether the pointer is valid in the local execution context (or in the context of a child process); e.g. `Cap<Endpoint, Local>` , `Cap<Notification, Child>`